Red Face Solutions

 Finding Your Triggers

-Many foods trigger the symptoms of rosacea, so it’s important to know what foods you should and should not be eating.
+Many foods trigger the symptoms of rosacea, so it's important to know what foods you should and should not be eating.
 Every person with a persistent red face will find him or herself having to change their diet.
-From time to time, I’ll share recipes that are suited to people with rosacea on the Red Face Solutions Facebook Community.
+From time to time, I'll share recipes that are suited to people with rosacea on the Red Face Solutions Facebook Community.
 I welcome readers to do the same.
 I'm always excited to try something new.

 Natural is better when dealing with a red face from rosacea.
 Most rosacea sufferers find that products with chemicals and perfumes irritate the face.
 This is another area where trial and error is necessary to find what helps you.
 I will be recommending products that work for me and encourage others to share their favorite products.

-A range of prescription medications help reduce the redness of the face.
+Prescription medications help reduce the redness of the face.
 They can be costly, so you need to weigh the pros and cons.
 Learn more about these medications and see if they might be something you want to talk to your doctor about.

 Homeopathic Treatment Options

 Many rosacea sufferers prefer to try homeopathic treatment options for rosacea.
 First, the cost is often more appealing than paying for a prescription medication, and second, over time some prescriptions simply stop working effectively.
 In here, you will find a number of oils, creams, vitamins, minerals, and other supplements that have helped people with rosacea.